 Our principal executive offices are located at 200 Oceangate, Suite 100, Long Beach, California 90802, and our telephone number is (562) 435-3666.
-We also maintain corporate offices in New York City, New York.

 You can access our website at www.molinahealthcare.com to learn more about our Company.
 From that site, you can download and print copies of our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, and Current Reports on Form 8-K, along with amendments to those reports.
 You can also download our Corporate Governance Guidelines, board of director's committee charters, Code of Business Conduct and Ethics and Environmental, Social and Governance Report.
 We make periodic reports and amendments available, free of charge, as soon as reasonably practicable after we file or furnish these reports to the U.S. Securities and Exchange Commission ("SEC").
 We will also provide a copy of any of our corporate governance policies published on our website free of charge, upon request.
 To request a copy of any of these documents, please submit your request to: Molina Healthcare, Inc., 200 Oceangate, Suite 100, Long Beach, California 90802, Attn: Investor Relations.
 Information on or linked to our website is neither part of nor incorporated by reference into this Form 10-K or any other SEC filings.